The ENFJ “Protagonist’ Personality Type

 1. What does ENFJ mean in personality types?

-ENFJ is one of the 16 Myers-Briggs personality types and stands for Extroverted, Intuitive, Feeling, Judging which reveals certain traits and preferences in a person.
+ENFJ is one of the 16 Myers-Briggs personality types and stands for Extroverted, Intuitive, Feeling, and Judging which reveals certain traits and preferences in a person.

 2. What are some common ENFJ personality traits?

-Common ENFJ strengths include being outstanding leaders who encourage others to achieve their goals, they’re often seen as highly sociable people who enjoy helping others realize potential.
+Common ENFJ strengths include being outstanding leaders who encourage others to achieve their goals, they’re often seen as highly sociable people who enjoy helping others realize their potential.

 3. Are there suitable careers for ENFJ personality types?